This girl survived one of the deadliest disorder called the harlequin syndrome!

 Steinitz has also been giving some motivational talks to people.
 She was also featured on the National Geographic Channel show Extraordinary Humans.

 What do you think about this?
 Comment below!

-If you like this post then please share it with your friends!
+If you like this post then please share it with you friends.

-Also check out other interesting Real Life Stories below!
+Also check out other interesting Real life stories Posts below and don’t forget to rate this post below!